Thing To Do In Cordoba-Granada,Spain

 In some ways, this plaza reminded me of the Plaza Mayor in Madrid.
 It’s a vast rectangular space surrounded by four-story buildings.

-The square is bordered on all four sides at ground level by a series of uniform arches, covered galleries, or faded red and yellow arcades.
+At ground level, the square is bordered on all four sides by a series of uniform arches, covered galleries, or faded red and yellow arcades.

 This quadrangular enclosed square is one of Andalusia’s most significant and unusual for this region.
 Beneath the beautiful arcades, you’ll find various dining options, from tapas to bars and cafés, offering a perfect spot for relaxation and a delicious lunch.